jorycz/iMac-5K-display-convert/README.md

 ![final iMac 5K display](cimages/1200_iMac%205K%20display%20connected%20by%20USB-C.jpeg)

 - I wanted to use one cable (USB-C) for everything (camera, speakers, microphone, charging) except ethernet, because I already have a faster wireless connection and ethernet on USB 2.0 could be 100Mbps maximum.
 You can still connect USB ethernet card to one of the USB 2.0 ports that are outside of the case if you wish.
-- All files for 3D printed parts are also uploaded.
-You can find them in `stl` folder.
+- Files for 3D printed parts are on Printables (see below) or in `stl` folder.
 - Control volume and brightness is working using standard keys on Apple Keyboard with BetterDisplay installed.
 - Settings of display and software is at the end.